 Gelatin was eventually manufactured by a number of companies.
 It had a good range of colours available but has now fallen into disuse because better materials have emerged that are waterproof and can stand higher heat.
 There is no known manufacturer currently producing the gelatin colour medium.

 Developed after World War II, acetate, a cellulose based material, was the original waterproof, plastic colour media.
-It is capable of withstanding temperatures of around 100 C, is tougher than Gelatin, and as said, is not soluable in water.
+It is capable of withstanding temperatures of around 100 C, is tougher than Gelatin, and as implied, is not soluable in water.
 However, it's prone to fading, and if subjected to multiple high-heat/cool cycles becomes brittle and will tear or shatter.
 It scratches easily, and if rolled, takes on a curl while in storage.
 The colour range is at least as good as Gelatin.
-As is with gelatin, there is likely no manufacturer currently making an acetate colour medium.
+As with gelatin, there is likely no manufacturer currently making an acetate colour medium.

 PVC was a short-lived alternative to acetate that came out in the 1950s.
 It is no longer made.
-No details regarding colour range or durability are available at this time.
+No details regarding colour range or durability have become available at this time.

 Here was the next material successfully used.
 It can withstand temperatures of 200 C, is waterproof, and is resistant to fading in all but the hottest fixtures.
 Storage `curl' is less of a problem with this material, as well.
-Because it never becomes brittle with use, so it had a much longer service life than the above two.
-Polyester was the colour medium that saw the theatrical colour range expand greatly so that today, there are hundreds of shades available.
+Because it never becomes brittle with use, it has a much longer service life than the above two.
+Polyester was the colour medium that saw the theatrical colour range expand greatly, so that today there are hundreds of shades available.